pyTooling/Actions/doc/JobTemplate/Quality/StaticTypeCheck.rst

 StaticTypeCheck
 ###############

-This job runs a static type check using mypy and collects the results.
-These results can be converted to a HTML report and then uploaded as an artifact.
+This job template runs a static type check using `mypy <https://mypy-lang.org/>`__ and collects the results.
+These results can be converted to a HTML report and uploaded as an artifact.

 .. topic:: Features

-   * tbd
+   * Run static type check using mypy.

 .. topic:: Behavior